EOR Vietnam: Complete 2026 Guide for Global Companies

 How much does EOR service cost in Vietnam?

-EOR Vietnam pricing typically ranges from $288-800 USD per employee per month, depending on seniority level, service scope, and provider.
+EOR Vietnam pricing typically starts from $298 per employee per month, depending on seniority level, service scope, and provider.
 This fee covers all legal compliance, payroll processing, benefits administration, and HR support.
 Additional costs include employee salaries, taxes, social contributions, and any discretionary benefits you choose to provide.

 How long does it take to hire through an EOR?